talktalki/grace_portfolio/README.md

 # About me
 Hi!
-I really like data visualizations.
+I am a second-year masters student in the HCA program.
+I want to practice making creative, straightforward data visualizations.

 # What I hope to learn
 1. How to use colors
-2.
+2. How to create narratives
 3.

-- List item #1
-- List item #2
-- List item #3

 # Portfolio
 This is my public portfolio for Telling Stories with Data at CMU!
 Here's where all my cool work will go.
 You should probably hire me.
 - Web page URL: https://talktalki.github.io/grace_portfolio/
 - This repository: https://github.com/talktalki/grace_portfolio/

-# Examples
-You can keep this section for stuff from in-class demos or your other work, or remove it.

 ## Assignment: [Visualizing overnment Debt](visualizing-government-debt)
 For this assignment, make sure you set up and link to a new page.
 This page is linking to a new Markdown document called `visualizing-government-debt.md`.
 For links to Markdown files in your repository, you can just include the name of the page without the `.md` extension.